Pharaoh Hound

 Pharaoh Hound Temperament

-Clever and independently minded (read: stubborn at times), Pharaoh Hounds have high intelligence and a reputation to be vocal, a trait that sets them apart from other sighthounds like the Greyhound.
+Clever and independently minded, Pharaoh Hounds have high intelligence and a reputation to be vocal, a trait that sets them apart from other sighthounds like the Greyhound.
 Expect them to bark to voice their displeasure.
 And that’s not the only thing setting them apart from the typical sighthound.
 While they bear a slight resemblance to the normally chilled-out Greyhound, they certainly have a bouncier and more excitable personality.

 Sleek and striking, Pharaoh Hounds can be playful and affectionate with their people, but can be aloof with strangers.
 They tend to get along well with other dogs who can match their boundless high energy levels.
 But they also have very strong chasing and hunting instincts, so whenever they’re around small animals, you’ll have to watch them like an addictive Netflix show.

 As the saying goes, these dogs’ bark is worse than their bite, which is rare.
-With their poised and peaceful demeanor, Pharaoh Hounds aren’t known for aggression.
-They are, however, known for their intelligence—you will be awed on the regular by their one-two punch of brains and brawn.
+With their poised and peaceful demeanor, Pharaoh Hounds are known for their intelligence—you will be awed on the regular by their one-two punch of brains and brawn.
 When these two work together, it can result in antics that’ll have you laughing out loud—or cursing their wily ways.
 Case in point: They are often called “counter-surfers” thanks to their swiftness in scaling heights to scoop up food left out, a mischievous prank that is equal parts hilarious and maddening (not to mention dangerous, if they ingest something that’s toxic to dogs).

 Pharaoh Hounds bond unapologetically with one single family member they deem their favorite.
 Because of this tendency for selectivity, early socialization (exposure to different people and experiences) from a young age is essential to help them warm up to the whole family and make them less wary of strangers.